scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

     P(t) = F \cdot \left[\overline{V}(t) - \overline{V}(0)\right] + P_0

 where :math:`\overline{V}(0)` is the initial voltage of the filtered and smoothed signal.
+Assuming the noise in the signal has an equal probability of being above or below the mean voltage, choosing the initial point (i.e., :math:`\overline{V}(0)`) to set the voltage offset is equivalent to choosing any other point prior to the start of compression.
 The result is a vector of pressure values that must be further processed to determine the time of the EOC and the ignition delay.

 Finding the EOC
 ===============